 There is no denying that the cannabis industry has seen some incredible changes over the past couple of decades.
 With more states across the U.S. allowing for legal cannabis use than ever before, there is now an influx of cannabis terms floating around that can be incredibly confusing – especially for the cannabis newbie.

-Whether you are coming face to face with dozens of new and unnerving cannabis strain names, or have heard words like “dank,” “regs” and “mids” popping up and don’t know what they mean – we’ve got you covered!
+Whether you are coming face to face with dozens of new and unnerving cannabis strain names, or have heard words like “dank,” “regs” and “mids” cropping up and don’t know what they mean, we’ve got you covered!

 What are the Different ‘Tiers’ of Cannabis?

-The more popular cannabis has become over the years, the more new and unusual terms seem to crop up on the internet, confusing us all once more.
-While many of these terms and phrases fade away after a few months, plenty have stuck around and made their way into the cannabis dictionary!
+The more popular marijuana has become over the years, the more new and unusual terms seem to crop up on the internet, confusing us all once more.
+While many of these terms and phrases fade away after a few months, plenty have stuck around and made their way into the cannabis dictionary.

-If you are a marijuana rookie, you don’t want to be trying to memorize every word you see or hear in the world of weed – trust us when we say that you will leave more confused than when you started!
-However, when it comes to making sure you are consuming something that is both safe and good quality, there can be no room for compromise.
+If you are a marijuana rookie, you don’t want to memorize every word you see or hear in the world of weed.
+Trust us when we say that you will end up more confused than when you started!
+However, when it comes to making sure you are consuming something that is both safe and good quality, there is no room for compromise.

 COMMON CANNABIS TERMINOLOGY/SLANG

 Without further ado, here is our guide to the main ‘tiers’ of cannabis you need to know about:

 |‘Regs’ (aka ‘reggie’)||A commonly used term for weed that is bad.
 In this case, if you get your hands on a bag of ‘regs,’ you will likely know about it due to its brown appearance and lack of trichomes.
 Regs weed appears as though it has been dug out your back garden and put into a baggy, and depending on who you got it from – it may just be that!|